-The Serra do Mar Ecological Corridor is a large collection of protected areas in the states of Rio de Janeiro, Minas Gerais, São Paulo and Paraná in southern Brazil that form an ecological corridor connecting areas of Atlantic Forest.
+The Serra do Mar Ecological Corridor is an extensive collection of protected areas in Rio de Janeiro, Minas Gerais, São Paulo, and Paraná in southern Brazil that form an ecological corridor connecting regions of the Atlantic Forest.

 The ecological corridor covers about 12,600,000 ha (31,000,000 acres).
-It encompasses some of the most densely populated areas of Brazil, within which there are several important fragments of Atlantic Forest.
-The corridor is one of the areas with the richest biodiversity in the Atlantic Forest.
+It encompasses some of Brazil's most densely populated areas, with several essential fragments of the Atlantic Forest.
+As a result, the corridor is one of the areas with the richest biodiversity in the Atlantic Forest.